 - Defended a life sciences company in DOJ and SEC investigations of FCPA and revenue recognition issues arising from Africa, Asia and Latin America.
 DOJ declined three criminal investigations; SEC settled on terms highly favorable to client.

-- Represent private equity investor in DOJ and SEC securities investigation.
+- Represented private equity investor in DOJ and SEC securities investigation.

 - Represented European technology company in FCPA investigation in South Asia.*